Energy Transformation Hub Northwest

 Image

 Today, the German port of Wilhelmshaven is an important centre for the import of coal and oil.
 Its potential for green energy carriers has yet to be realized.
-The Green Wilhelmshaven project will establish an energy hub for the large-scale import and production of green hydrogen.
-This is part of Uniper’s commitment operating a carbon-neutral power generation portfolio in Europe by 2035.
-With Green Wilhelmshaven, we will help ensure the security of supply of Hydrogen products in Germany and large parts of continental Europe.
-Furthermore, this large-scale project will also ensure value-adding in the region both my creating new jobs in the area and by driving the energy transition in Germany – and Europe – forward.
+A large-scale electrolysis plant and a hydrogen import terminal will establish an energy hub for the large-scale import and production of green hydrogen.
+With "Green Wilhelmshaven", we will help ensure the security of supply of Hydrogen products in Germany and large parts of continental Europe.
+Furthermore, these large-scale projects will also ensure value-adding in the region both my creating new jobs in the area and by driving the energy transition in Germany – and Europe – forward.

 Project CHESS